Dating an architect seems like the perfect find in the sea of love that we all fish in.

 Be careful when handling them.

-Breaking their models might break a bit of their heart with it.
+Breaking their models might break a bit of their hearts with it.

 8. You’ve now joined Architecture 101